Genetically modified food: Production of therapeutic substances

 The genetically modified organisms, including potato, tomato, and spinach are applied in the production of substances that stimulate the immune system to respond to specific pathogens.
 With the help of recombinant DNA techniques, the genes encoded for viral or bacterial antigens could be genetically transcribed and translated into plant cells.
 Antibodies are often produced in response to the introduction of antigens, in which the pathological microflora obtains the immune response towards specific antigens.
 The transgenic organisms are usually applied to use as oral vaccines, which allows the active substances to enter the human digestive system, targeting the alimentary tract in which stimulate a mucosal immune response.
 This technique has been widely used in vaccine production including rice, maize, and soybeans.
 Additionally, transgenic plants are widely used as bioreactors in the production of pharmaceutical proteins and peptides, including vaccines, hormones, human serum albumin (HSA), etc. The suitability of transgenic plants can helps meet the demand for the rapid growth of therapeutic antibodies.
 All this has given new impetus to the development of medicine.

 Health and safety

 There is a scientific consensus that currently available food derived from GM crops poses no greater risk to human health than conventional food, but that each GM food needs to be tested on a case-by-case basis before introduction.
 Nonetheless, members of the public are much less likely than scientists to perceive GM foods as safe.
 The legal and regulatory status of GM foods varies by country, with some nations banning or restricting them, and others permitting them with widely differing degrees of regulation.

 Opponents claim that long-term health risks have not been adequately assessed and propose various combinations of additional testing, labeling or removal from the market.
+Despite these concerns, long-term studies in humans are limited by ethical and practical constraints.
+However, studies in non-human animals, particularly in livestock, have not identified adverse health effects following the continuous use of transgenic feed.
+A 2012 literature review of studies evaluating the effect of GM feed on the health of animals did not find evidence that animals were adversely affected, although small biological differences were occasionally found.
+The studies included in the review ranged from 90 days to two years, with several of the longer studies considering reproductive and intergenerational effects.
+One study analyzing the gut microbiota and metabolite profiles in two generations of cynomolgus monkeys that were fed GM corn found no significant differences in most biological indicators, and the small variations observed did not affect physiological functions during the feeding period.
+Moreover, available epidemiological data do not demonstrate associations between the consumption of genetically modified foods and the emergence of diseases or chronic conditions.
+To date, no harmful effects on human health have been proven following the introduction of genetically modified foods.